Preclinical CRO offering Xenograft Studies

 The most widely used are the xenografts derived from the patient explant for predicting the response to a certain treatment, or the resistance to a certain drug.
 The xenograft cells are similar to the original tumor cells, and the tests proved a high reliability for some types of cancer.
 In such a research protocol, the subject of the study is a particular tumor similar to the tumor of a particular patient, and the developed treatment will be personalized.

-The orthotropic human tumor xenografts are obtained by injecting the human tumor cells inside the similar organ in the immunodeficient mice.
+The orthotopic human tumor xenografts are obtained by injecting the human tumor cells inside the similar organ in the immunodeficient mice.
 This technique provides more reliable results on human tumor response to a certain treatment.
-The researchers can qualify the treatment for human clinical trials if they obtain a 50% inhibition in the orthotropic human tumor as a response to that particular treatment and if regrowth of the tumor is not significant as compared to pre-treatment growth.
+The researchers can qualify the treatment for human clinical trials if they obtain a 50% inhibition in the orthotopic human tumor as a response to that particular treatment and if regrowth of the tumor is not significant as compared to pre-treatment growth.
 The tumoral cells in these studies are not cultivated in Petri plates, and tumor stroma can be injected together with the tumor cells in order to obtain a reliable response as close as possible to the original tumor response.

 The xenograft models used in oncology research are not perfect, but they provide useful information regarding tumor development and new treatments.
 They are used for crucial studies on tumor growth mechanism, carcinogenesis, tumor growth inhibitors, new treatments and for studying the interactions between various factors and drugs.